akamhy/waybackpy/README.md

 archived_url = target_url.save()
 print(archived_url)
 ```
+<sub>Try this out in your browser @ <https://repl.it/repls/CompassionateRemoteOrigin#main.py></sub>

 This should print an URL similar to the following archived URL:
 > <https://web.archive.org/web/20200504141153/https://github.com/akamhy/waybackpy>